pmbittner/Polypropylene/README.md

     Furthermore, a simplified specialised **EventHandler** inspired by C# events can be used to register and listen for a specific event types.

 - **Serialisation**: Entities may be specified entirely in json files.
+    (Other formats are not supported yet but can be integrated easily.)
     ```
     >>> margherita.json
     {